 As for missionaries in the Third World who have to live an austere life, how do they get any support, if not from prosperous Westerners?
 Didn’t prosperous women support Jesus’ ministry?

 But what about the huge houses that mega-church pastors live in?
 Aren’t they over the top?
-I have heard this defense from them, boiled down:
+I have heard this defense from them, boiled down and paraphrased:

 CEOs of gigantic international corporations get big salaries, and everyone agrees this is proportional.
 I (the pastor) oversee an international organization that employs hundreds of people and may have a bigger reach than these corporations have.
 It is only proportional that I should draw a big salary.
 Plus, my ministry has many outreaches to the Third World.
 I put my money where my mouth is and give.